namgungssi/lab-07-http-server/README.md

 ## Bonus
 **1pts:** add the ability to change the cowfile on GET /cowsay, GET /api/cowsay, and POST /api/cowsay - **ex: dragon, sheep, etc**

+## Test
+- in the command line (npm test) to start testing with Mocha